mwmancuso/Personal-NoteApp/README.md

 ###Modules

 Modules are dockable panels that are deeply integrated with nodes.
 Modules may be notebook-dependent or not.
 Modules allow a deeper learning experience and will help with all types of learning.
 They will allow learners to visualize, organize, hear and learn the information.
 Modules are the basis for notebook templates, as templates are simply be different layouts of modules.
 All modules are available for use in any notebook, however it is unlikely that a chemical compound viewer will be needed in a History class or a 3D shape viewer will be needed in an English class.
 Certain modules may be dockable outside of individual notebooks, for example a to-do list or calendar.
+Modules can also be embedded inside nodes themselves.
+Embedded modules should be mostly text; other types of media should be displayed outside of nodes to not be distracting.
+Examples of such embedded modules would be a numbered list, to show steps.
 Modules both make use of the APIs of other services and also will be extensible via APIs of this project.
 Below is a list of modules that are to be developed.<sup>1</sup>

  * Maps (both historic and current)
  * Timeline